Wayvo/otigons-animation-macros/README.md

 Now you're ready to go!

 Whenver you use the item/spell, it will call the macro once the damage is rolled. **For 99% of these, you will need to have a target(s) Targeted, and the casting/hitting token Selected**.
-Some have options to play the animation on the "selected" token instead of the targeted token, such as the Explosions in the Misc Compendium.
+Some have options to play the animation on the "selected" token instead of the targeted token, such as the Explosions in the Explosions Compendium.